 2) Next, type in “Microsoft Office” in the search bar of the Play Store.
-You’ll see several suggestions popping up, but pressing the “Enter” key will do just fine.
+Several suggestions pop up, but pressing the “Enter” key will do fine.

 4) Once you do that, the download will begin automatically.
-The file size isn’t very small-scale, so it’s going to take more than a couple of minutes before it installs.
-When you’ve been prompted that the download is finished, check your Launcher for the app.
+The file size isn’t very small-scale, so it will take more than a couple of minutes before it installs.
+When prompted that the download is finished, check your Launcher for the app.

 That’s about it!
 If you see this app icon, Microsoft Office has been successfully installed on your Chromebook.
-However, there’s quite a catch with using the Google Play Store version of this service.
-It turns out that you actually need an Office 365 subscription on all devices having a screen size of 10.1 inches or more to edit and save documents.
+However, there’s quite a catch with using this service’s Google Play Store version.
+You need an Office 365 subscription on all devices having a screen size of 10.1 inches or more to edit and save documents.
 This is what appears on the screen when you open one.

-The same applies to Powerpoint and Excel as well, and not just Microsoft Word.
+The same applies to Powerpoint and Excel, not just Microsoft Word.
 With a free account, you can only do so much as view your documents and nothing else.
-This is why there’s another method for you to use Microsoft Office on your Chromebook.
+There’s another method for using Microsoft Office on your Chromebook.
 Let’s get to it then.